dvtate/ideas/README.md

   - Even better if it would have a chrome style dropdown which lets you explore the objects' internals
 - ifttt + scratch
 - WebRTC IPC
+- github orphanage: for archived projects, also maybe open issue project asking maintainers why they archived it

 ## Useless but Interesting/funny
 - Twitter bot that qrt "btw i use arch" every time someone mentions linux or arch linux